javierbyte/depth-of-field/README.md

 [![depth-of-field-proof-of-concept](app/opengraph-image.jpg)](https://depth-of-field.vercel.app/)

 This is a proof of concept.
 Most of the code is in the [`/app/page.tsx`](https://github.com/javierbyte/depth-of-field/blob/main/app/page.tsx) page.
+Inspired by [Frosted Glass](https://frosted-glass.shud.in/) by [Shuding](https://twitter.com/shuding_).

 ## Getting Started